Jasper/cerba-assignment/readme.md

 You can change these in application-local.properties.

+The application uses Flyway to manage schema migrations.
+When the application starts, it will automatically create the tables it needs.

 ## Application tests
 The application contains tests for the web and service layer.
 You can run these using the maven test command.